hbctraining/Peak_analysis_workshop/lessons/06_diffbind_analysis.md

 write.table(out, file="results/cKO_vs_WT_deseq2.txt", sep="\t", quote=F, row.names=F)
 ```

-Additionally, we will want to create BED files for each set of significant regions identified by DESeq2, separating them based on the gain or loss of enrichment.
+Additionally, we can also create BED files for each set of significant regions identified by DESeq2, separating them based on the gain or loss of enrichment.
 We will write these regions to file and use as input for downstream visualization.

 ```{r}
 # Create bed files for each keeping only significant peaks (p < 0.05)